This is a recipe for flavourful, savoury Curried Turkey Buns using ground turkey, onions and spices, enveloped by a soft and fluffy sweet bun.

 - Don’t be tempted to add in more flour or water — with enough kneading, the gluten starts to activate and the dough will come together

 Let me know if you try out this recipe — I love seeing your creations!
-Tag me on Instagram @siftandsimmer or leave me a comment below.
+Tag me on Instagram @siftandsimmer or leave me a comment/rating below.

 Curried Turkey Buns